JoeBuydemDips/ai-image-gen/docs/user-guide/basic-usage.md

 - Generated images are not stored on our servers
 - Each generation requires an active internet connection

+## Next Steps

+- Try different prompts and settings to explore the tool's capabilities
+- Check the [Quick Start Guide](../getting-started/quickstart.md) for a refresher
+- Open an [issue](https://github.com/JoeBuydemDips/ai-image-gen/issues) if you need help

 ## Frequently Asked Questions

 ### General Questions